 the driver shall inform the signaller about the situation.

-Before acknowledging the driver shall receive permission to start in SR from the signaller by means of ETCS Written Order 07.
+Before acknowledging the driver shall receive permission to start in SR from the signaller by means of European Instruction 7.

 Before authorising a driver to start in SR, the signaller shall, according to non-harmonised rules: